bredelings/BAli-Phy/TODO/DependentUseForce.md

 fixed first, then all dependent"; we only require replaying in that canonical order to be equivalent.

-If replay finds that a USE input changed, replay should short-circuit and re-execute the operation.
-In particular, if a dependent USE changes, do not replay later old dependent edges.
-The new execution will discover and count the new dependent edge list.
+Replay should evaluate all fixed edges before deciding whether to re-execute the operation.
+This preserves the current invariant that fixed operands have already been evaluated when the operation body is re-entered.
+After fixed replay is complete, a changed fixed USE causes re-execution.
+During dependent edge replay, a changed dependent USE should short-circuit immediately: do not replay later old dependent edges, because the new execution will discover and count the new dependent edge list.

 For phase 1, dependency shape must not depend only on the value of a FORCE edge.
 If an operation uses a value to decide which later edges to record, then that